kafka, monitoring, operations, metrics, observability

 Several tools address Kafka monitoring needs across different complexity levels.

-Kafka Manager and AKHQ: These lightweight web UIs provide cluster administration interfaces with basic monitoring capabilities.
-While not substitutes for comprehensive monitoring, they offer quick visibility into topic configuration and consumer group status.
+AKHQ: A modern web UI providing cluster administration interfaces with basic monitoring capabilities.
+While not a substitute for comprehensive monitoring, it offers quick visibility into topic configuration, consumer group status, and message browsing for development and troubleshooting.

 Commercial APM Tools: Datadog, New Relic, and Dynatrace offer Kafka monitoring as part of broader application performance monitoring suites, providing correlation with infrastructure and application metrics.